Adélaïde Labille-Guiard: Style and context

 Labille-Guiard often did not fit comfortably within the boundaries of feminine virtue in the 18th century.
 In order to appeal to a wide variety of viewers including upper-class men and women, she often incorporated recent fashions into her paintings, which allowed her to showcase her artistic ability.
 She was good at rendering details, such as showing luxurious folds and layers of complex skirts that were in fashion at the time.
 However, often she painted with a twist such as having women face directly at the viewer or with a low neckline, which was an uncommon practice in the 18th century when portraying women.

 Further evidence of Labille-Guiard's boldness can be seen in her self-portraits, which leave her exposed slightly more than usual, but not enough to evoke allegations of promiscuous behaviour.
 This is seen in her painting Self-Portrait with Two Pupils.
 Unlike some other paintings of female artists in the 18th century, Labille-Guiard chose to depict herself actively working rather than passive and at rest.
 Labille-Guiard also pushed against other restrictions, such as those that limited the number of females that could attend the Royal Academy.
 By depicting two female students in Self-Portrait with Two Pupils, Labille-Guiard suggests more women should be allowed in to the Royal Academy.
 In this sense, Labille-Guiard was daring, but not too daring as to sabotage her reputation and lose the respect she worked hard to gain within the art world.

+At the time, female artists were frequently related to the goddess Minerva.
+Therefore, Labille-Guiard and her rival Vigée Le Brun were both referred to as "modern Minervas."
+Their rivalry was encouraged by both academicians and patrons at court.

+Today, Labille-Guiard's masterpiece, Self-Portrait with Two Pupils, hangs in New York's Metropolitan Museum of Art, after the Louvre rejected it in a final dismissal of the artist's talent.

 Advocate for young female artists

 Labille-Guiard had an impact on her young female artists.
 In a letter written by a mother whose daughter studied painting with a female academic, (who, based on the description, seems to be Labille-Guiard) she explained that the teacher insisted on maintaining the highest standards of modesty in her studio.
 Her commitment for female students was evident throughout her membership at the Royal Academy.
-At a meeting held on September 23, 1790, Labille-Guiard proposed that women be admitted in unlimited numbers and be permitted to serve on the institution's governing board.
+At a meeting held on 23 September 1790, Labille-Guiard proposed that women be admitted in unlimited numbers and be permitted to serve on the institution's governing board.
 Both motions were approved.

-Labille-Guiard in the face of Revolution
+However, conservatives of the Academy turned it down and criticized Labille Guiard as a "Jeanne d'Arc", and "a hen amongst roosters," and she was similarly condemned by the radicals.

+Labille-Guillard continued to advocate for women, presenting the National Assembly with a memoir about the education of young women deprived of fortune, which was referenced by Charles Maurice de Talleyrand-Périgord in his work.